DixieKorley/diamonds_data_analysis/README.md

 | z |  depth in mm| 0--31.8 |
 | Depth |  total depth percentage =  z / mean(x, y) = 2 * z / (x + y) | (43--79)  |
 | Table |  width on top of diamond relative to the widest point | (43--95) |

+## Notes

+We are ignoring the data directory containing the set due to it's size.